 In Israel, and in some larger Jewish communities, bodkot taharah are available to perform these examinations for a fee.
 A bodeket taharah is a woman, generally a nurse, specifically trained to examine women for non-uterine sources of vaginal bleeding and to report her findings to a rabbi.
 Bodkot taharah often work from their homes, though in Israel they may have a special arrangement with a local health clinic.

 Where necessary, a bodeket taharah can also perform a hefsek taharah or bedikah with the aid of a speculum, confirming the absence of uterine bleeding while avoiding stains from lesions outside the uterus.

 Nishmat does not train or certify bodkot teharah.
 Referrals to a bodeket taharah are generally available through local rabbis, or from Machon Puah.
 A list, in Hebrew, of bodkot taharah in Israel is available here.

-Where a bodeket taharah is not available, a rabbi may recommend that a woman be examined by a specific nurse (sometimes called a "niddah nurse") or physician who is experienced in halachic examinations.
+Where a bodeket taharah is not available, a halachic authority may recommend that a woman be examined by a specific nurse (sometimes called a “niddah nurse”) or physician who is experienced in halachic examinations.

 Please note that an examination performed by a bodeket taharah or similarly trained healthcare professional for halachic reasons is halachic in nature.
 It is not meant to provide the medical guidance, diagnosis, or treatment a woman would seek from her physician.